DataFire/Integrations/integrations/generated/amazonaws_kinesis/README.md

   * message [ErrorMessage](#errormessage)

 ### KMSNotFoundException
-* KMSNotFoundException `object`: The request was rejected because the specified entity or resource couldn't be found.
+* KMSNotFoundException `object`: The request was rejected because the specified entity or resource can't be found.
   * message [ErrorMessage](#errormessage)

 ### KMSOptInRequired